-As explained, cognitive agent programming languages are designed to program flexible behavior using high-level mental attitudes.
+As explained, cognitive agent programming languages are designed to program flexible behaviour using high-level mental attitudes.
 In the various languages, these attitudes are handled in different ways.
 An important aspect of 3APL is the way in which plans are dealt with.
 A plan in 3APL can be executed, resulting in a change of the beliefs of the agent.
-Now, in order to increase the possible flexibility of agents, 3APL [12] was endowed with a mechanism with which the programmer can program agents that can revise their plans during execution of the agent.
-This is a distinguishing feature of 3APL compared to other agent programming languages and architectures [14,17,8,7].
-The idea is that an agent should not blindly execute an adopted plan, but it should be able to revise it under certain conditions.
-As this paper focusses on the plan revision aspect of 3APL, we consider a version of the language with only beliefs and plans, i.e., without goals.
-We will use a propositional and otherwise slightly simplified variant of the original 3APL language as defined in [12].
+Now, in order to increase the possible flexibility of agents, 3APL [17] was endowed with a mechanism with which the programmer can program agents that can revise their plans during execution of the agent.
+This is a distinguishing feature of 3APL compared to other agent programming languages and architectures [22, 26, 12, 10, 21].
+The idea is that an agent should not blindly execute an adopted plan, but should be able to revise it under certain conditions.
+As this paper focuses on the plan revision aspect of 3APL, we consider a version of the language with only beliefs and plans, i.e. without goals.
+For more background on how to incorporate goals in an agent programming language, we refer the reader to [37, 31, 32, 33, 38, 4].
+We will use a propositional and otherwise slightly simplified variant of the original 3APL language as defined in [17].